tescolopio/terms_guardian/README.md

 2. **Popup Notification**: Click on the popup notification that appears when a legal agreement is detected on a page.
 3. **Extension Icon**: Click the Terms Guardian icon in the browser's toolbar.

-Once activated, a side panel will open, displaying:
+The educational side panel displays:

-- The extracted legal text (if applicable)
+- Plain language summary
-- A summary of the legal document
+- Readability scores with explanation
-- Readability grades
+- Rights retention analysis
-- Rights retention assessment
+- Interactive legal terms dictionary
-- Additional information about the detected agreement
+- Document-specific insights

 ## Components